tomgagnier/advent-of-code-2022/src/main/kotlin/dec05/README.md

-The Elves just need to know which crate will end up on top of each stack; in this example, the top crates are C in stack 1, M in stack 2, and Z in stack 3, so you should combine these together and give the Elves the message CMZ.
+The Elves just need to know which crate will end up on top of each stack; in this example, the top crates are C in stack 1, M in stack 2, and Z in stack 3, so you should combine these together and give the Elves the message `CMZ`.

 After the rearrangement procedure completes, what crate ends up on top of each stack?